 \section{Abstract}

-We study the reduced descendent Gromov-Witten theory of K3 surfaces in primitive curve classes.
+We study the reduced descendent Gromov--Witten theory of K3 surfaces in primitive curve classes.
 We present a conjectural closed formula for the stationary theory, which generalizes the Bryan-Leung formula.
 We also prove a new recursion that allows to remove descendent insertions of $1$ in many instances.
 Together this yields an efficient way to compute a large class of invariants (modulo the conjecture on the stationary part).
-As a corollary we conjecture a surprising polynomial structure which underlies the Gromov-Witten invariants of the K3 surface.
+As a corollary we conjecture a surprising polynomial structure which underlies the Gromov--Witten invariants of the K3 surface.